biobakery/humann/readme.md

 ### Workflow by input file type ###

-There are four different types of files that can be provided as input to HUMAnN2 .
-By default HUMAnN2 will determine the type of the file.
-As shown in the figure below, the type of input file will determine where HUMAnN2 will start the workflow.
+There are four different types of files that can be provided as input to HUMAnN 2.0 .
+By default HUMAnN 2.0 will determine the type of the file.
+As shown in the figure below, the type of input file will determine where HUMAnN 2.0 will start the workflow.
 Files of type 2, 3, and 4 will begin the workflow after the alignment steps.

 ![](http://huttenhower.sph.harvard.edu/sites/default/files/humann2_flow_by_file_type_reduced.png)